Beach calophyllum, Bintago

 Scientific Name: Calophyllum inophyllum L.

-Distribution: Madagascar, inlands of the Indian ocean, India, Sri Lanka, Myanmer, Indo-China, Thailand, Taiwan and the Ryukyu islands, throughout Melanesia, and the Pacific Islands
+Distribution: Madagascar, inlands of the Indian Ocean , India, Sri Lanka, Myanmar, Indo-China, Thailand, Taiwan and the Ryukyu islands, throughout Melanesia, and the Pacific Islands

 Janka Hardness: 750